Primary Contacts at AALL

 After the speakers receive the appropriate information about the program content, it is your responsibility to answer their questions, cajole, coddle and nag them into meeting their deadlines, and help them focus and then refocus their presentations.
 In short, you work with your speakers on meeting deadlines and preparing content for the program.
 (AALL staff oversees the countless administrative details associated with putting on a program; however, you are responsible for gathering information from your speakers for the databases used to manage meeting arrangements and to maintain contact with speakers.)
 In addition to the Speaker Control Forms you'll need to complete for your speakers, it is the coordinator's responsibility to make sure that the following materials are submitted for all program participants:

 Equipment Request Forms: Speakers requiring equipment to support and enliven their presentations should complete these forms and submit them to you by April 15.
-The Director of Meetings requests that each program coordinator submit only one audio-visual Equipment Request Form for Coordinators on behalf of the moderator and all program speakers (due to AALL on April 22).
-This will help you track the speakers’ responses and avoid duplicate equipment requests.
+AALL's director of meetings requests that each program coordinator submit only one audio-visual Equipment Request Form for Coordinators on behalf of the moderator and all program speakers (due to AALL on April 22).
+This will help you track the speakers' responses and avoid duplicate equipment requests.

 Speaking Commitment and Copyright Releases: This release confirms the speaker's planned presentation and their commitment to appear.
 It also indicates permission for presentations to be recorded and for handout materials to be reproduced and distributed (when applicable).
 All program or workshop participants - even coordinators or moderators who only plan to introduce other speakers - must complete the online Speaking Commitment and Copyright Release by June 15.

 Handouts: Handout materials that support the content of the program may be uploaded to the online collection site by July 1.
-Materials will be available in an electronic collection on AALL2go for attendees to download prior to the conference.
+Materials will be available in an electronic collection online for attendees to download prior to the conference.

 Be prepared to follow through with speakers via phone call or email to be sure the speakers are aware of upcoming deadlines.